 Some states are taking steps to develop teacher-leaders who could become part of an expanded pool of future school principals in waiting.
-The teacher-leader movement recognizes the need for a distributed leadership where teams of teachers work together to improve the quality of teaching and learning.
+The teacherleader movement recognizes the need for a distributed leadership where teams of teachers work together to improve the quality of teaching and learning.
 Teacher-leaders are people who have demonstrated that they can motivate students to achieve at higher levels and who can work effectively with other teachers to make improvement in classroom practices.
+In some

-In some instances, these are individuals who have received additional preparation to become a literacy or math coach or who can lead a cross-curricular team of teachers to provide students with richer, more connected and engaging sets of learning experiences.
+The state and district must look at the best teachers in schools who have leadership skills to become the next generation of principals. instances, these are individuals who have received additional preparation to become a literacy or math coach or who can lead a cross-curricular team of teachers to provide students with richer, more connected and engaging sets of learning experiences.
 Teacher-leader preparation is separate from principal preparation, and for many who follow it, teacher leadership is a valuable and respected end in itself - the culmination of a productive and exemplary career as a classroom teacher.
 But for some, it is a step toward leadership as a principal, a way to try out a leadership role.
 In all cases, it complements the work of principals and supports the goal of improving leadership for a higher level of student learning.